GovTribe

 Proposal Workflows

-Use Proposal Workflows in GovTribe AI to create proposal controls, compliance workbooks, and writer-facing outlines from resolved source packages.
+Use Proposal Workflows in GovTribe AI to extract solicitation requirements, triage compliance risks, and create proposal controls or writer-facing outlines from resolved source packages.

-Use Proposal Workflows after you have a resolved solicitation, opportunity, or source package and want a working proposal artifact.
-This skill is for proposal controls and writer-facing structure, not early capture qualification.
+Use Proposal Workflows after you have a resolved solicitation, opportunity, or source package and want requirements extracted, compliance risks triaged, or a working proposal artifact.
+This skill is for source-backed proposal support, not early capture qualification.

-It helps proposal managers, writers, capture teams, and compliance leads turn GovTribe records and source files into usable proposal work products.
+It helps proposal managers, writers, capture teams, and compliance leads turn GovTribe records and source files into usable proposal guidance and work products.

 Build proposal control workbook